-Our revenue to date has been generated primarily from recognition of license fees and R&D services funded pursuant to our collaboration with Merck.
+Our revenue to date has been generated primarily from recognition of license fees and R&D service funding pursuant to our collaboration with Merck.
 Merck is also a significant stockholder and, as such, collaboration revenue from Merck is referred to as related party revenue.

-Since the Company's inception through December 31, 2021, Merck paid us \$572.9 million pursuant to the terms of our collaboration.
-Due to the nature of our collaboration with Merck and the timing of related revenue recognition, our revenue has fluctuated from period to period in the past and we expect that it will continue to fluctuate in future periods, particularly beginning in April 2022, given the substantial decrease in the level of funding we will receive from Merck under with the Amended Collaboration Agreement commensurate with the decreased collaboration scope.
+Since the Company's inception through December 31, 2022, Merck paid us \$608.2 million pursuant to the terms of our collaboration.
+Due to the nature of our collaboration with Merck and the timing of related revenue recognition, our revenue has fluctuated from period to period in the past and we expect that it will continue to fluctuate in 2023 given the substantial decrease in the level of funding we will receive from Merck in 2023.
+After December 31, 2023, we expect funding, and revenue recognized, from Merck to be minimal.
 As a result, we believe that period-to-period comparisons of our revenue may not be meaningful and should not be relied upon as being indicative of future performance.

 We use the cost-based input method in accordance with Accounting Standards Codification 606, or ASC 606, to calculate the corresponding amount of revenue to recognize at each reporting period.
 In applying the cost-based input measure of revenue recognition, we measure actual costs incurred relative to budgeted costs to fulfill our performance obligation.
-We apply considerable judgment when we reevaluate the estimate of expected costs to satisfy the performance obligation each reporting period and make adjustments for any significant changes.
+We apply considerable judgment when we re-evaluate the estimate of expected costs to satisfy the performance obligation each reporting period and make adjustments for any significant changes.
 A significant change in the estimate of expected costs under the Amended Collaboration Agreement could have a material impact on revenue recognized (including the possible reversal of previously recognized revenue) at each reporting period.